Database Views as Explanations for Relational Deep Learning: Experimental Evaluation

-We perform a case study on the rel-trial dataset \cite{clinical2019improving}, a large-scale relational dataset from clinical trial reports.
+We demonstrate how our framework's expressivity enables users to diagnose model behavior through a series of controlled scenarios on the rel-trial dataset \cite{clinical2019improving}, a database of clinical trial reports.
 It contains 15 tables with a total of 5,852,157 rows and 140 attributes, out of which 110 are data attributes and 30 are key or foreign-key attributes.
-We focus on the study-outcome task (D6T1), a binary classification task that predicts whether a trial achieves its primary outcome.
+We focus on the binary classification study-outcome (D6T1), that predicts whether a trial achieves its primary outcome.
+To show how different $\exlang$s reveal distinct issues, we also construct 3 synthetic variants of the original task, summarized in \Cref{tab:case-study-summary}.

-\Cref{tab:case_study} illustrates how simple explanation views can yield low $\devi_\Delta$, below 0.1 for compact languages such as $\join$ and $\proj$.
-The results also highlight the flexibility offered by the $\exlang$ choice.
-By combining projections, joins, and selections, one can balance size, data reduction, and expressivity.